 ALTCS provides coverage in a variety of settings, including group homes, assisted living communities, and skilled nursing facilities.
 What many people don’t know is that ALTCS also covers in-home services, as well as respite care for family caregivers.
 Benefits that may be available include:

 - Full Coverage of Acute Care Services, including doctors, hospitalization, reduced prescription costs, lab work, x-rays, tests, and specialist treatments.

 - Alternative Facility Care, including care provided in a licensed nursing facility, residential care facility, rehabilitation care facility, assisted living center, or group home.

 - Home and Community Based Services, including home day care, personal and respite care, medical transportation, mental health services, homemaker services, attendant care, and home health aides.

 JacksonWhite provides ACCESSMed clients with no-cost consultations.
 Learn more about ALTCS by visiting the JacksonWhite website.
-And, to find out more about ALTCS Medicare Advantage options, click on the GET HELP link at the bottom of this page.
+And, to find out more about ALTCS Medicare insurance options, click on the GET HELP link at the bottom of this page.